shafinkazi/STAT107_Team-24_NBA_Analysis/README.md

 **STAT107MidwayReport.Rmd**
 This is the midway report submitted earlier in the quarter.
 It is no longer used for the final analysis but is included for reference.

-**STAT 107 Final Project: NBA Team Statistics and Winning.pdf**
+**NBA Team Statistics and Winning.pdf**
-This is our final report.
+This is our final report for STAT107's final project as Team 24.

 ---